-[Docket No. FWS-R9-IA-2009-0056] [90100-1660-1FLA B6]
+[Docket No. FWS-R9-IA-2009-0056; MO 92210-1111F105 B6]

-[RIN 1018-AW00]
+RIN 1018-AW00

-Endangered and Threatened Wildlife and Plants; Listing the Salmon-Crested Cockatoo as Threatened Throughout Its Range with Special Rule
+Endangered and Threatened Wildlife and Plants; Listing the Salmon-Crested Cockatoo as Threatened Throughout its Range with Special Rule

-AGENCY: Fish and Wildlife Service,
+AGENCY: Fish and Wildlife Service, Interior.

-Interior.

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: We, the U.S. Fish and Wildlife Service (Service), propose to list the salmon-crested cockatoo (Cacatua moluccensis) as threatened, with a special rule, under the Endangered Species Act of 1973, as amended (Act).
-This proposal, if made final, would extend the Act's protections to this species and amend the regulations at 50 CFR part 17 to create a special rule under authority of section 4(d) of the Act that provides measures that are necessary and advisable for the conservation of the salmon-crested cockatoo.
-The Service seeks data and comments from the public on this proposed listing and special rule.
+SUMMARY: We, the U.S. Fish and Wildlife Service, determine threatened status for the salmon-crested cockatoo (Cacatua moluccensis) under the Endangered Species Act of 1973, as amended (Act).
+This final rule implements the Federal protections provided by the Act for this species.
+We are also publishing a special rule for the species.